Dukecat0613/LeetCode300/README.md

 # LeetCode300
-This repo is about the leetcode problems I solved, i will update 10 problems everyday.
+This repo is about the leetcode problems I solved, I will update 10 problems everyday.